-- Brocade Communications Systems - In Brocade v.
+- Brocade Communications - In Brocade v.
 A10, Sid was part of a team that obtained a US$112M verdict against Brocade’s competitor as well as two permanent injunctions following a three week jury trial on Brocade’s patent, trade secrets and copyright claims in the Northern District of California.
-Mr. Venkatesan has also represented Brocade in multiple other complex multi-patent litigations as well as licensing matters involving core internet communication technologies.
-Most recently, Sid helped Brocade settle a plaintiff's patent and trade secrets claim for a tiny fraction of the claimed damages.
+Sid has also helped Brocade settle a plaintiff's patent and trade secrets claim for a tiny fraction of the claimed damages amongst many other representations.

-- Tekmira Pharmaceuticals - Represented a Canadian biotechnology company in two bet-the-company trade secrets and breach of contract cases brought against competitors.
-The first case settled in favor of Tekmira predecessor Protiva following a multiple-day hearing in California state court that resulted in a preliminary injunction protecting Protiva’s trade secrets.
+- Arbutus Biopharma - Represented a Canadian biotechnology company in two bet-the-company trade secrets and breach of contract cases brought against competitors.
+The first case settled in favor of Arbutus predecessor Protiva following a multiple-day hearing in California state court that resulted in a preliminary injunction protecting Protiva’s trade secrets.
 The second case resolved through a favorable settlement days before jury selection in Massachusetts state court.

 - Applied Materials, Inc. - Represented a leading semiconductor equipment manufacturer in a contract and inventorship technology dispute in a bench trial in the Central District of California.
 Case settled for a tiny fraction of the claimed damages.